 The BasicGates kata was helpful for participants learning about the qubit, basic instructions for quantum processors, and the notation to communicate these concepts.
 Meanwhile, the Superposition kata helped experienced quantum researchers gain familiarity with cross-platform quantum development on .NET Core, expressing quantum concepts in Q#, and decomposing complicated state preparation tasks into recursive descriptions.
 Participants of all skill levels learned valuable lessons in quantum programming, whether for academic research or simply for their own personal interest.

 Even more exciting, all of the participants at the Haquathon were able to learn something from each other.
-The Microsoft Quantum team is constantly learning from the community as well by seeking feedback, exploring bug reports, and integrating community contributions to make the Quantum Development Kit an even better tool for empowering quantum development.
+The Microsoft Quantum team is constantly learning from the community, exploring bug reports, and integrating community contributions to make the Quantum Development Kit an even better tool for empowering quantum development.

 An enterprise-scale quantum computer will offer the ability to address critical problems such as energy production and climate change.
 Microsoft has a long history of creating tools that empower people to solve the problems they’re most passionate about, and the Quantum Development Kit is one of the latest entries in that tradition.
 Building and programming quantum computers to solve society’s critical problems is a challenging task that requires a diversity of ideas expertise.
 Through our continued support for events like the Haquathon, we’re building an inclusive community to meet those challenges head-on.

 If you weren’t able to join us in Sydney, no worries!
 We’re always adding new events.
 In the meantime, the Quantum Development Kit and Quantum Katas are available for anyone to pick up and learn at their own pace.